 How to execute your cloud-MOM strategy

-Once a company has outlined its manufacturing cloud objectives and high-level strategy, it's time to start planning the execution.
-This is best done by thoroughly reviewing the business' existing portfolio of manufacturing apps - an excellent opportunity to eliminate "technical debt".
+Once you have outlined your cloud manufacturing objectives and high-level strategy, it's time to start planning the execution.
+This is best done by thoroughly reviewing your enterprise’s existing portfolio of manufacturing apps, an excellent opportunity to eliminate "technical debt".

-Often, there will be some systems which should not be moved to the cloud - like solutions reaching the end of their lifecycle, legacy systems no longer relevant for the business, or mission-critical plant-specific systems that run in remote locations without strong networks.
+Often, there will be some systems that should not be moved to the cloud, like solutions reaching the end of their lifecycle, legacy systems no longer relevant for the business, or mission-critical plant-specific systems that run in remote locations without strong networks.

-But reviewers will also find apps which are very suitable for cloud hosting (be it private or public), and likely identify entirely new organizational and business opportunities.
+But reviewers will also find apps that are very suitable for cloud hosting (be it private or public), and likely identify entirely new organizational and business opportunities.

 So, when to get started?

-Whether your company is facing abrupt changes in business conditions - think: data center exit, mergers, greenfield expansions, or divestitures, for example -, or you're pursuing continuous improvement programs (lean, six-sigma, etc.), the cloud will help improve your outcomes.
+Whether your company is adapting to external forces and challenging business conditions, such as the pace of technological change; talent shortages; brownfield upgrades or greenfield expansions; or you're pursuing continuous improvement programs (e.g., lean, six-sigma, etc.), the cloud will help improve your outcomes.